royalfig/State-of-the-Meeting-2019/docs/satisfaction/README.md

 based on my experience here, and I will be certain to recommend this conference to my colleagues.
 Thank you for an exciting, invigorating, and beautifully-collegial conference!" />
+<pullQuote title="It was fabulously organised.
+I think the best conference I have ever
+been to.
+The volunteers were happy, helpful and always impeccably organised.
+The app was very clear and easy to use." />
 </div>
 </div>